nayanabhi/test/README.md

 # test
-This is a test file for learning purpose.
+This is a testing file for learning purpose.